kohli-pratik/nodejs-rest-api-base/README.md

 * User authentication using JWT tokens
 * API lockdown as per user permissions
 * Request checks to prevent a user from reading, updating or deleting another user's data unless the requester has Admin level access.
+* Unit testing using Jest to ensure the APIs function as expected given the input and permission level.

 ### Before Using